Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 detection.
 A parking monitor app powered by OpenCV will be used to detect if a parking spot has been filled or made empty, further improving the effectiveness of the system.

-## The Main Software Application

-Perfect Parking is a web application that will allow users to find parking in a city.
-The application will allow users to search for parking near a specific location and will show the user data the nearest parking to their location.

-## The supporting client Applications

-The client application sends data to the server and monitors the video feeds.
-The client application works as a parking lot monitor on certain car parks across Limerick city and provides live updates to the Perfect Parking website once a change in the car park is detected such as a spot becomes available or full.

-Sensors could also be used in the same way as the monitor but instead of monitoring video feeds it would send updates to the server once an object passes through it.

 ## Users/Bots use-case Diagram.